2008–09 Iowa Hawkeyes women's basketball team

 The 2008–09 Iowa Hawkeyes women's basketball team represented the University of Iowa during the 2008–09 NCAA Division I women's basketball season.
 The Hawkeyes finished the season with a record of 21–11, 13–5 in Big Ten, and finished the regular season tied for second place in the Big Ten.
-They advanced to the semifinals of the Big Ten Women's Basketball Tournament where they lost to Ohio State.
-They received at-large bid of the NCAA women's tournament where they lost in the first round, to Georgia Tech.
+They advanced to the semifinals of the Big Ten Women's Basketball Tournament, where they lost to Ohio State.
+They received an at-large bid to the NCAA women's tournament, where they lost in the first round to Georgia Tech.